-A drinking vessel for wine in the antique Greece which in Greek mythology is also used as the drinking vessel of the gods.
-To the cup-shaped vessel vertically two opposing, widely diffused and raised handles were attached, where it was kept while drinking with both hands.
-The Kantharos also served as a votive offer (votive of Latin vowel = vows), which was sacrificed according to a vow (ex voto) at holy place as a sign of gratitude for salvation from an emergency.
-Likewise, he was also often used as a religious cult object.
-With the thyrsos Kantharos was an attribute of the wine god Dionysos with which this was often presented.
-The Tondo (round picture) on an Attic drinking bowl dates from the time 480/470 before Christ.
-The goddess Athena fills out one oinochoe (Wine pot) Wine in the Kantharos of the hero Heracles.
+A drinking vessel for wine in ancient times Greece, which in Greek mythology is also known as the drinking vessel of the gods.
+On the cup-shaped vessel were two opposite, widely flared and raised handles, which were held with both hands when drinking.
+The Kantharos also served as a votive offering (votive from Latin Votum = vow), which was sacrificed according to a vow (ex voto) in a holy place as a sign of thanks for the rescue from an emergency.
+It was also often used as a religious cult object.
+With the thyrsos the Kantharos was an attribute of the wine god Dionysos, with which this was often represented.
+The tondo (round picture) on an Attic drinking bowl dates from the time 480/470 BC.
+The goddess Athena fills out of one oinochoe (Wine can) Wine in the Kantharos of the hero Herakles.

 A Kylix (Mz.
 Kylikes) was a much flatter drinking bowl, in which, in contrast to the Kantharos, the two handles did not protrude beyond the rim of the vessel.
-In part, these drinking cups also had a higher foot, which served to drink while drinking.
-Kantharos and Kylix were happy to join the symposia (Drinking with spirited talks and games) used.
-The picture on the right shows a kylix from the Greek potter Euergides, who lived in Athens in the last quarter of the 6th century and mainly produced bowls.
-He has received at least twelve signatures on red-figure bowls.
-See also below crater (antique wine pitcher) and wine vessels,
+Some of these drinking bowls also had a higher foot, which was used to touch when drinking.
+Kantharos and Kylix liked to be with the symposia (Drinking binge with witty conversations and games) used.
+The picture on the right shows a kylix by the Greek potter Euergides, who lived in Athens in the last quarter of the 6th century and mainly produced bowls.
+He has preserved at least twelve signatures on red-figure bowls.
+See also under crater (antique wine jug) and wine vessels,